Improving the Utility of Differentially Private Clustering through Dynamical Processing: Experiments

-Figure \ref{fig:res1} demonstrates the clustering results for the six datasets.
-As shown in the figure, by applying Morse theory \textbf{DPMoG-hard-Morse} shows higher ARI than \textbf{DPMoG-hard} in all cases.
-Specifically, for \textbf{Pulsar} dataset, ARI increased by up to 0.2, which means a significant improvement in the utility.
-For other datasets, ARI generally increased by 0.05 to 0.1.
-The results imply that the proposed method can effectively group the generated sub-clusters to express the clusters of arbitrary shapes.
+The clustering outcomes of \textbf{DPMoG-hard} and \textbf{DPMoG-hard-Morse} for the six datasets are illustrated in Figure \ref{fig:res1}.
+The application of Morse theory in \textbf{DPMoG-hard-Morse} consistently yields higher ARI values compared to \textbf{DPMoG-hard}.
+Notably, in the case of \textbf{Pulsar} dataset, ARI exhibits a notable increase of up to 0.2, signifying a substantial enhancement.
+For the other datasets, ARI generally increases by 0.05 to 0.1.
+These results suggest that the proposed method effectively merges the generated sub-clusters to accurately represent clusters with arbitrary shapes.

-Meanwhile, for most data, the difference between ARI scores of \textbf{DPMoG-hard} and \textbf{DPMoG-hard-Morse} tends to decrease as epsilon gets smaller.
-Also, for \textbf{EMG} and \textbf{Sloan} datasets, the increase was relatively small for all $\epsilon$.
-Both datasets in common show poor performance compared to the non-private model even at $\epsilon=10$.
-Combining these facts, it is a limitation of the proposed method that applying Morse theory does not have a significant effect when the performance of the baseline model is completely degraded because the noise to guarantee DP is too large.
-However, \textbf{DPMoG-hard} is a relatively simple model, and this limitation can be overcome by using a better baseline model.
-Results with more base methods, which includes recent k-means clustering methods \cite{su2016differentially, balcan2017differentially}, are in Appendix.
+However, for most datasets, the disparity in ARI scores between \textbf{DPMoG-hard} and \textbf{DPMoG-hard-Morse} tends to diminish as $\epsilon$ decreases.
+Additionally, for the \textbf{EMG} and \textbf{Sloan} datasets, the improvement is relatively modest across all values of $\epsilon$.
+Both datasets consistently exhibit suboptimal performance compared to the non-private model even at $\epsilon=10$.
+This suggests a limitation of the proposed method, wherein the application of Morse theory does not significantly enhance performance when the performance of the baseline model is already severely compromised by noise to ensure DP.